elenderg/PAL-1000/instruções de compilação.md

 `If the rider's token is blank, exit.`

-`If the rider's token is "_the", compile the monikettes and the parameters given the rider (definite article); repeat.`
+`If the rider's token is "the", compile the monikettes and the parameters given the rider (definite article); repeat.`

 `If the rider's token is any indefinite article, compile the monikettes and the parameters given the rider (indefinite article); repeat.`